erashish41/react-vite-practice/01_react_vite/src/source.md

 - Synthietic Base Event in React (SE)
-- event handling in React is the process of capturing and responding touser inteaction, such as clicks, keystrokes or form submissions, within React app.
+- event handling in React is the process of capturing and responding to user inteaction, such as clicks, keystrokes or form submissions, within React app.
 - when we handle events in React, like a button or typing in an input box.
 - React wrap native browser events in something called a synthetic events